-METALS-Zinc falls for fourth day as traders look beyond supply squeeze
+METALS-Zinc prices steady after plunge to 10-week low

 CHILE STRIKE: The union at BHP’s Spence mine in Chile, which produced 198,600 tonnes of copper last year, said workers had started a strike after layoffs.

-Additional reporting by Mai Nguyen Editing by David Goodman and Edmund Blair
+Additional reporting by Mai Nguyen Editing by David Goodman